gpstar81/GPStarAudio-Serial-Library/README.md

 ## <img src='images/gpstar_logo.png' width=50 align="left"/> GPStar Audio - Serial Library

 This repository contains the serial communication control library for the [GPStar Audio](https://gpstartechnologies.com/products/gpstar-audio) and [GPStar Audio XL](https://gpstartechnologies.com/products/gpstar-audio-xl) series of audio boards from GPStar Technologies.
-They are compatible with Arduino and other microcontrollers and in the case of the XL version, sounds can be triggered from the bank of 20 available trigger pins.
+They are compatible with Arduino and other microcontrollers and in the case of the XL version, sounds can be triggered from the bank of 20 available GP pins.

 [![](images/gpstar_audio.png)](https://gpstartechnologies.com/products/gpstar-audio)